charlesreid1-raspberry-pi/pi-stunnel/README.md

 Step 1: Install stunnel onto the Raspberry Pi.

-Step 2: Copy the server certificate and key file onto the Raspberry Pi.
+Step 2: Copy the server certificate `stunnel.fullchain.pem` and key file `stunnel.key.pem` onto the Raspberry Pi.

 Step 3: Create an stunnel.conf using one of the examples or your own configuration.